BumbrT/obsidian-reading-comments/README.md

 - Tag comments hierarchically: Parent/Child/Etc tags supported and grouped by parent in the panel
 - Search in comments
-- Navigate to particular comment by click
+- Navigate to particular comment by click.
+Native %%comments%% supported.
 - **Extract original note with links to comments note**
 - Remove selected comment by hotkey
 - Toggle selected comment to block/inline by hotkey